Filename To Description

 Section 4: Settings

 This script is the first step toward resolving long filenames meant to convey photo captions.
 With the captions now preserved, the next step is to shorten the filenames.
 If the images are not yet placed in a layout, use a file renaming utility to truncate the filenames.
-A popular utility is A Better Finder Rename.
+A popular utility for macOS is A Better Finder Rename, and for Windows, Better File Rename.
 However, if the images have been placed into a page layout, renaming the files by any means causes the links to become broken and time-consuming to resolve.
 Fortunately, if the layout application is InDesign, there is a solution.
-See the InDesign script Links Shorten Filenames.
+See the InDesign scripts Links Shorten Filenames and Links GREP Rename.
 Also see the InDesign script Links Remove Number Prefix, which may be useful as well.
 After preserving the captions in the file metadata using this script, use the related InDesign scripts to shorten the filenames and update each link.

 For help installing scripts, see How to Install and Use Scripts in Adobe Creative Cloud Applications.